kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Fragments of a Faith Forgotten.md

 This idea of the evolution of early human bodies is similar to theories proposed by various modern writers on theosophic doctrines.
 Therefore, it's unfortunate that the orthodox views of Irenaeus or his source gave so little attention to Saturninus and his so-called "heresy."

-##### The Ophites
+#### The Ophites

-The task we now face is the most difficult one for students of Patristic Gnosticism.When we have the name of a specific teacher to guide us, it helps to organize certain ideas and statements around them.
+The task we now face is the most difficult one for students of Patristic Gnosticism.
+When we have the name of a specific teacher to guide us, it helps to organize certain ideas and statements around them.
 However, when we lack such guidance and only have bits of information or vague summaries like those from Irenaeus, or general references to widespread schools from various times as in Hippolytus, it becomes very challenging.
 Especially, when we consider that we are dealing with the development of Gnosticism without clear landmarks, even the most enthusiastic student might feel discouraged.

 It is believed that Gnostic documents were widely circulated up until the time of Irenaeus.
 By the time of Hippolytus, a generation or more later, orthodoxy had advanced to the point that Gnostic documents were withdrawn and hidden.
 This could explain why Hippolytus taunted the Gnostics for having some of their secret manuscripts.
 However, I am convinced that the most complex and technical Gnostic writings were never widely circulated; the followers of Gnosticism were too committed to the idea of a "secret doctrine" and levels of initiation to publicize their core beliefs openly.